michaelbrave/Homemade-CS-Degree/07-AI-&-Machine-Learning/AI-ML.md

 Courses about AI, Machine Learning, & other types of AI with a focus on generating content.

-Things to Look up / Terms - especially in context of generating content:
+Things to Look up, Terms I read somewhere, Things that seem worth defining and writing down, and then understanding at a deeper level / especially in context of generating content:
 - Generative Adversarial Networks (GANs)
 - Deep Variational Autoencoders (VAEs)
 - Long Short-Term Memory (LSTM)